Skakarla2023/prompt-engineering-fundamentals/README.md

 # Prompt Engineering — Fundamentals & Techniques

-Learning journal for the **Prompt Engineering** course on Udemy.
+Personal notes and experiments from the **Prompt Engineering** course on Udemy.
-Focus: mastering the art of communicating with LLMs effectively to get precise, reliable, and high-quality outputs.

----

-## About This Repo

-Prompt engineering is the foundation of everything in AI development.
-Before touching APIs or building agents, you need to deeply understand how to *talk* to an LLM.
-This repo captures my notes, experiments, and reusable prompt templates as I go through the course.
+Built as a reference I'd actually go back to — not just a course archive.

-**Course:** Prompt Engineering — Udemy
+**Course:** Prompt Engineering — Udemy &nbsp;|&nbsp; **Completed:** May 2026 &nbsp;|&nbsp; **Status:** ✅ Done
-**Started:** <!22-05-2026>
-**Status:** 🟡 In Progress

 ---

 ## Why This Matters for a Backend Engineer

 As an AI Backend Engineer, you won't just call APIs — you'll write system prompts, design prompt pipelines, and debug when LLM output breaks your application logic.

 Strong prompt engineering = fewer bugs, better outputs, lower token costs.

 ---